SuperCriticalSolutions/Chemyx-Syringe-Pump/setup.md

-# Chemyx Syringe Pump Controller Setup Guide
+# Chemyx Syringe Pump Controller Setup Guide.

 This guide will walk you through setting up the Chemyx Syringe Pump Controller on Windows so you can run it by double-clicking a desktop shortcut.